 The Manager is responsible for the operations of the Fund including arranging for the provision of services such as investment management, transfer agency, fund accounting and other administrative services.
 In consideration for the provision of such services, the Manager is paid a management fee by the Fund that is calculated and accrued daily and is payable monthly.
 With respect to Series I units, management fees are negotiated between the investor and the Manager.
+These fees are paid directly by the investor and are not an expense of the Fund.
 Many of the operating expenses of the Fund are largely payable by the Manager and not by the Fund.
 Management fees are used to pay trailing commissions, in connection with Series A units, to registered dealers for the services and/or advice that they provide to investors.